 I served similar functions in our home growing up whether it was going out to adjust the big aerial outside, or changing channels.

-pat sandy creator about 1 month ago
+pat sandy creator 3 months ago

 could be a good side gig for Wilberforce…

-Rose Madder Premium Member about 1 month ago
+Rose Madder Premium Member 3 months ago

 Ah – the good old days.
 Having to adjust the horizontal and vertical holds, planes flying overheard could make your picture start jumping.
 Black and white – color came later and then only to Prime time for years.
 And of course they were huge and usually in some type of cabinet.
 My uncle was a tv repairman and travelled all over the region.
 If we could wait, we usually got the repair free – if it was just a tube that had blown.